charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 As noted up top, the model has superhuman "instincts" about the order of the deck.
 This means it's a bit too good when making choices about drawing cards with [[Explore]] or [[Sheltered Thicket]].
 Luckily, the effect is small. [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] once per fifty-ish hands.
 Some of that benefit is real, while some is due to bias.
 That puts the scale of the bias around 1%, comparable to our other uncertainties.
 We don't have a direct comparison for [[Explore]], but we'd expect the effect to be even smaller.
 The computer's "instincts" only matter when it's making a choice. [[Sheltered Thicket]] always presents a choice between playing it as a land and cycling it, but [[Explore]] only presents a choice when we have the option to cast something else instead.

+Let's also be clear about the limitations of goldfishing.
+The model cares only about winning as fast as possible, but in a real game we also need to *not lose*. [[Cinder Glade]] saves us a few points of life every time we fetch it in place of an untapped [[Stomping Ground]]. [[Farseek]] helps ensure double-green for [[Obstinate Baloth]] on turn three. [[Explore]] dodges [[Ashiok, Dream Render:Ashiok]].
+These corner cases cut both ways, and they're tricky to quantify because the metagame is always changing.

+That all said, it's not looking good for the conventional wisdom.
+The main selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
+It turns out this only happens in a few percent of hands -- and that we can get a comparable boost from the cycling on [[Sheltered Thicket]].
+After considering our statistical and systematic uncertainties, we're unable to say either goldfishes better than the other.
+On the other hand, in the late game, [[Sheltered Thicket]] is clearly better.
+Our curve tops out at six, so past there we rarely care if [[Cinder Glade]] enters the battlefield untapped.
+Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant as a way to dig for high-impact sideboard cards and finishers.
+This points to [[Sheltered Thicket]] as the better choice overall for both Titan Breach and Titan Shift, contrary to the conventional wisdom.

+remains relevant throughout the game.
+That means [[Sheltered Thicket]] is overall better than [[Cinder Glade]] for both Titan Breach and Titan Shift.

 After considering statistical and systematic uncertainties, we're unable to distinguish a difference between [[Cinder Glade]] and [[Sheltered Thicket]] in the first few turns of the game.
 That's bad news for the conventional wisdom.
 The whole argument in favor of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
 It turns out this only happens in a few percent of hands, and that the cycling on [[Sheltered Thicket]] gives a comparable boost.
 And things only get worse for [[Cinder Glade]] as the game goes on.
 Our curve tops out at six, so past there we rarely care if [[Cinder Glade]] enters the battlefield untapped.
 Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant throughout the game.
 That means [[Sheltered Thicket]] is overall better than [[Cinder Glade]] for both Titan Breach and Titan Shift.

 [[Explore]] outperforms the conventional wisdom as well.
 In the early game, it lets us win just as quickly and consistently as [[Farseek]].
 That means the better ramp spell overall is whichever one we'd prefer to have in the late game.
 In my mind, that's [[Explore]].
 Once we get five mountains and a [[Valakut, the Molten Pinnacle:Valakut]] on the table, [[Farseek]] is a good draw -- but so is [[Explore]].
 Pretty much every card in the deck is a good draw at that point, and a [[Scapeshift:few]] [[Primeval Titan:of]] [[Blighted Woodland:them]] win the game on the spot.
 On the other hand, if our opponent [[Assassin's Trophy:blows]] [[Field of Ruin:up]] our [[Valakut, the Molten Pinnacle:Valakut]], or [[Blood Moon:locks]] [[Witchbane Orb:it]] [[Surgical Extraction:out]], [[Farseek]] is often a dead draw. [[Explore]] is never dead.
 It always digs us one card closer to a high-impact sideboard card or finisher to turn the game around.